andrew52522/ocean_without_pain/README.md

-# 🌊 Living Ocean — C++ Simulation
+# Ocean — C++ Simulation

-A simple simulation of an oceanic ecosystem written in C++.
-It models the behavior of algae, herbivorous and predatory fish in a 2D grid.
-The project uses key concepts of modern C++: OOP, templates, smart pointers, exceptions, RAII, Rule of Five, and Pimpl idiom.
+This project is a simple simulation of an oceanic ecosystem written in C++.
+It models the behavior of algae, herbivorous fish, and predatory fish within a 2D grid.

+The simulation emphasizes modern C++ principles, including Object-Oriented Programming (OOP), templates, smart pointers (RAII), exception handling, and common C++ idioms.
+The graphics are rendered using the SFML library.

 ![Gameplay Screenshot](screenshot.png)

-## 🧩 Description
+## ⚙️ How It Works

-The project simulates an ocean environment with the following entities:
+The ocean is represented as a grid where each cell can contain one of the following entities:

-- **Sand** — an empty cell
-- **Algae** — algae that grow and reproduce
-- **HerbivoreFish** — herbivorous fish that eat algae
-- **PredatorFish** — predatory fish that hunt herbivorous fish

-On each time step (tick), all living organisms update their state:
-- Movement
-- Searching for food
-- Reproduction
+Sand: An empty, inert cell.

+Algae: Grows and reproduces in adjacent empty cells.

+HerbivoreFish: Eats algae to survive and may die of hunger or old age.

-- Death from hunger or old age
+PredatorFish: Hunts HerbivoreFish and may also die of hunger or old age.

+The simulation progresses in time steps, or "ticks."
+During each tick, organisms perform actions such as moving, searching for food, reproducing, and potentially dying.

-## 🔧 Requirements
+## 🔧 Prerequisites

-- C++17
+To build and run this project, you will need:

+A C++17 compliant compiler (like g++)

-- CMake ≥ 3.14
+CMake (version 3.14 or higher)

-- make/g++
-- OS: Windows, Linux or macOS
+Make

+SFML 2.5+: The graphics library used for visualization.
+You can download it from the official SFML website.

+The project is compatible with Windows, Linux, and macOS.

 ## 🚀 How to Build and Run